 Another trick you could do to satisfy multiple diets (which we do all the time at my house) is to cook this version for you but cook some noodles separately and those who want can add noodles to their soup.

 I hope you enjoy this recipe as much as I did!
-If you try this Paleo Chicken Soup Crock Pot recipe let me know what you think of it and any changes you would make!
+If you try this Chicken Soup recipe let me know what you think of it and any changes you would make!

 You may also like these recipes:Print

-Nourishing Kale Keto Chicken Soup Slow Cooker Recipe Recipe
+Nourishing Kale Paleo Chicken Soup Slow Cooker Recipe Recipe

 A one-pot chicken soup with a nourishing broth made from chicken bones, fresh thyme, garlic.
 Loaded with bright vegetables and tender, fall off the bone chicken.